RedwoodJS 4

 00:00:49 - Dom Saadi

 Hey, everyone.
-Yeah, I've been on the RedwoodJS core team for, I want to say, like two years now.
-So I do like releases.
-So if you see the release notes, I wrote those or had help writing them.
-Like, my GitHub tag is jtor, so no relation to my name.
+Yeah, I've been on the RedwoodJS core team for, I want to say, like, two years now.
+So I do releases.
+If you see the release notes, I wrote those or had help writing them.
+My GitHub tag is jtor, so no relation to my name.
 But I have a lot of fun working on Redwood.
-I'm kind of like a generalist.
-So I'll help people with their projects or like, mainly fix bugs or address triage.
-Sometimes I'll like, lead projects myself, but I feel like I'm mainly like the garbage collector or like the runtime where I'm cleaning up resources or like allocating things for people.
-But it's a lot of fun and I learn a lot and we're shipping a lot these days and excited to talk about that and.
-Yeah.
-What's coming up and what we just did.
+I'm kind of like a generalist, so I'll help people with their projects or mainly fix bugs or address triage.
+Sometimes I'll lead projects myself, but I feel like I'm mainly like the garbage collector, or like the runtime, where I'm cleaning up resources or allocating things for people.
+But it's a lot of fun, and I learn a lot, and we're shipping a lot these days.
+I'm excited to talk about that and, yeah, what's coming up and what we just did.

 00:01:42 - Nick Taylor

 Oh, cool.
 No, that's awesome.
-Yeah.
-No, I'm excited to talk about all that too.
+Yeah, no, I'm excited to talk about all that too.
 And, yeah, maybe call yourself the Collector.
-It's not.
-It makes me think of Guardians of the Galaxy or the mcu, but.
-But yeah, Anthony, if you.
-Anthony, if you just wanted to go ahead and maybe let folks know who you are and what you've been up to.
+It makes me think of Guardians of the Galaxy or the MCU.
+But yeah, Anthony, if you just wanted to go ahead and maybe let folks know who you are and what you've been up to.

 00:02:04 - Anthony Campolo